History of the Jews in Albania: Jews in present-day Albania

 Today, around 40 to 50 Jews are living in Albania, most of them are living in the capital, Tirana.
 An old synagogue was discovered in the city of Saranda and a new synagogue which is known as "Hechal Shlomo" started providing services to the Jewish community in Tirana in December 2010.
 A synagogue still exists in Vlorë, but it is no longer in use.
-Also in December 2010, Rabbi Joel Kaplan was inaugurated as the first chief rabbi of Albania by the Albanian Prime Minister Sali Berisha and the Chief Rabbi of Israel Shlomo Amar.
+Also in December 2010, Rabbi Joel Kaplan was inaugurated as the first chief rabbi of Albania by the former Albanian Prime Minister Sali Berisha and the Chief Rabbi of Israel Shlomo Amar.
 A Jewish Community Center which is named "Moshe Rabbenu" was also inaugurated in Tirana, in total disaccordance with the Jewish community who denies Kaplan's status of chief rabbi, partly because they were never consulted.
 Kaplan is an emissary or shaliach of the Chabad or Lubavitch sect of Hasidic Judaism.

 In the late 2010s, a Jewish history museum which is named the "Solomon Museum" was established in southern Berat and it contains exhibits about the Holocaust in Albania and the survival of Jews in the country during the war.

 In early July 2020, a Holocaust Memorial was unveiled in Tirana and it honors Albanians who safeguarded Jews from Nazi persecution during the Second World War.
 Among those who were in attendance were prime minister Edi Rama and the US and Israeli ambassadors.

 On 22 October 2020, the Albanian parliament adopted the International Holocaust Remembrance Alliance's Working Definition of Antisemitism to support international efforts in combating antisemitism, becoming the first Muslim-majority country to do so.

 Partnering with the Jewish Agency for Israel and the New York-based Combat Antisemitism Movement (CAM), Albania hosted the first meeting of The Balkans Forum Against Anti-Semitism on 28 October 2020, which was held online due to the COVID-19 pandemic.
 The participants included Prime minister Edi Rama, U.S. Secretary of State Michael R. Pompeo and other high ranking officials from the local region, wider Europe and the US.

 Prime Minister Edi Rama has been commended for his efforts to fight antisemitism.

+In August 2026, Rabbi Mendy Kotlarsky, a leading figure of the international Chabad-Lubavitch network, visited Albania in connection with efforts to strengthen Jewish life in the country and deepen ties between the Jewish Community of Albania and Chabad's international network.

+As executive director of Merkos 302, Chairman of CTeen, JewQ, and the Roving Rabbis, Rabbi Kotlarsky proposed areas of cooperation included strengthening Jewish education, youth programs, assistance for Jewish and Israeli visitors, and closer links between Albania and international Jewish communities.

+The Jewish Community of Albania characterized the visit as a historic moment and the beginning of a new chapter of cooperation with Chabad-Lubavitch and its global network.